 First off, it would be wise to further evaluate the internship position being offered and the company before making a decision.
 You may need to call the company and ask questions that will give you a better understanding of what the internship involves.
 If you still feel like you would still like to pursue other options, one option is to get back to the company and let them know that you are interested in the position but would like a little more time to think before making a decision.
 Since most people do not accept an internship or job offer on the spot, the company will probably be more than willing to give you anywhere between a couple of days to a week before providing your final answer.

 At this point, time is of the essence.
-Contacting the other employer where you believe you would rather work is the logical first step.
+Contacting the other employer where you would rather work is the logical first step.
 You will want to let them know that you are still very interested in getting an internship with their company but you’ve received another offer and you’d much rather work for them.
-If they are interested in you as an intern, this may be enough to get another offer.
-There’s also a chance that they will tell you that they are still in the application process and can’t make a final decision until a future date.
+If they are interested in you as an intern, this may be enough to secure an offer; however, they may still be in the application process and won't be able to make a final decision until a future date.

-It can be a very frustrating position to be in.
 You may be thinking about not accepting the position in the hopes that something else will come through or you may decide to take your chances and accept the position and make the best of the opportunity.
-What you don’t want to do is accept the position with the intent of withdrawing if something else comes along.
+Either of those choices would be acceptable, but what you don’t want to do is accept the position with the intent of withdrawing if something else comes along.